ttegt/DataProducts/MMs-app/README.md

 The user can input the following.

-1. Frequencies for each color
+1. Frequencies for each color.
 2. The level of significance for the test.

 The app produces the following output.